 - 1,300 reward points cap per billing cycle

-- Welcome bonus roughly equal to joining fee
+- Welcome bonus roughly equal to the joining fee

 - 5X rewards on groceries and dining